Long-term care insurance carrier comparison

 The long-term care market has shrunk dramatically.
-Many household names stopped selling new individual policies years ago — these are the carriers still writing coverage today.
+Many household names stopped selling new individual policies years ago — these are the carriers still writing coverage today, scored on a disclosed, weighted methodology, not a paid ranking.

 A market that has consolidated